yamagen/visual-notes/README.md

 # visual-notes

-Last change: 2025/10/19-20:46:47.
+Last change: 2025/10/19-20:48:14.

 Hilofumi Yamamoto, Ph.D.
 Institute of Science Tokyo

 ## About

-This is a collection of visual notes — sketches, diagrams, and images that reflect thoughts I chose not to put into words.
+This is a collection of visual notes: sketches, diagrams, and images that reflect thoughts I chose not to put into words.

 Each image is a record, not just of what was seen, but of how it felt.

 These notes are not necessarily complete or formal.
-They are moments of perception, hesitation, rhythm, and mood — drawn instead of said.
+They are moments of perception, hesitation, rhythm, and mood drawning instead of said.

 ## Structure